lachlanhenderson04/lachlanhenderson04/README.md

 # Lachlan Henderson (SlushyRH)
 **`Indie Game Developer/Programmer/Creator`** **[`slushyrh.dev`](https://slushyrh.dev/)**

 I'm Lachlan, also known as SlushyRH, and I'm from Sydney, Australia.
-I've been programming for 5+ years and am currently studying a Bachelor of Computer Science with a major in Games and Mobile Developement at the University of Wollongong.
+I've been programming for 5+ years and I'm currently studying a Bachelor of Computer Science with a major in Games and Mobile Developement at the University of Wollongong.
 Check out my website **[slushyrh.dev](https://slushyrh.dev/)** for a more detailed look at all my games and projects.

 #